 How To Cope With Hydrocodone Withdrawal Symptoms

 Getting through the withdrawal process for any opiate isn’t easy because of how quickly the body becomes dependent on it.
-Opiates suppress the central nervous system, which means that they lower the heart rate and blood pressure, decrease the body temperature, and increase fatigue and drowsiness.
+Opioids suppress the central nervous system, meaning they lower heart rate and blood pressure, decrease body temperature, and increase fatigue and drowsiness.

-When medications that contain opiates are suddenly stopped, it takes time for the central nervous system to start functioning normally without them.
-In some people, the opioid withdrawal process can take up to a year.
+When medications that contain opioids are suddenly stopped, it takes time for the central nervous system to start functioning normally without them.

 Medically Assisted Detox Programs

-Because withdrawing from opiates causes serious physical and psychological symptoms, it is best for anyone who is addicted to hydrocodone to detox in a medical facility that can help them get through the process safely by monitoring their health and giving them medications to reduce the severity of their symptoms.
+Because withdrawing from opioids causes serious physical and psychological symptoms, anyone who is addicted to hydrocodone should detox in a medical facility that can help them get through the process safely by monitoring their health and giving them medications to reduce the severity of their symptoms.

 Otherwise, there is a chance they could become very ill or even die from dehydration caused by vomiting and diarrhea (the flu-like symptoms experienced at the height of hydrocodone withdrawal).

-If hallucinations, severe depression, or suicidal thoughts develop, these could also be dangerous for someone to go through alone because they might attempt to harm themselves or others.
+If hallucinations, severe depression, or suicidal thoughts develop, these could also be dangerous for someone to go through alone because they may attempt to harm themselves or others.

 Medication-Assisted Treatment